ScotyXD/Javascript-Projects/README.md

 #JavaScript Projects Collection

-This repository contains a collection of JavaScript projects showcasing various skills and concepts in web development.
+A collection of JavaScript projects showcasing various skills and concepts in web development.
 The projects include a Tic Tac Toe game, a Pizza ordering system, a Calculator, a Portfolio project, and a folder containing various basic JavaScript examples.

 Table of Contents
 Tic Tac Toe Project